 The Mental Edge

-Athletic training is hard.
-To stay on track you need to have the right goal – the one that’s beyond what’s predictable – and you need to believe that it’s possible.
-The right plan removes the barriers to your success and shows you a clear path to your opportunity.
+Training to your potential is hard because it involves commitment, repetition and change.
+When you’re moving away from what’s comfortable, you need to have the right goal – the one that’s beyond what’s predictable – and you need to believe that it’s possible.
+The Science of Speed helps you confirm your goals, remove the barriers ,and shows you a clear path to success.

 Train to do your best.
 No matter what.